skranz/skranz.github.com/_posts/2020-06-25-FindingEconomicArticles3.md

 tags: [R, shiny]
 ---

 Almost a year is now gone since I posted my last update about my shiny-powered search app.
 It allows to search among currently more than 5000 economic articles that have an accessible data and code supplement:

+### !
+Server Currently Unavailable !

+**I was not aware that today my university performs repair works and electricity is turned off in the building where my server is hosted.
+I hope everything will be back online sometime on the 27th or 28th**

 [https://ejd.econ.mathematik.uni-ulm.de](https://ejd.econ.mathematik.uni-ulm.de)